Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/model/sm/index.rst

    Synchronous motor model.

    This models a synchronous motor in rotor coordinates.
-The stator flux linkage is the state variable.
+The stator flux linkage and the electrical angle of the rotor are the state variables.

    :param n_p: Number of pole pairs.
    :type n_p: int